A payment is considered a deferred payment if:

 - the capture delay is strictly more than 0 days,

-the capture date cannot be programmed later than 12 months after the date of payment recording date.
+the capture date cannot be more than 12 months after the date the payment request was registered.

 There are two types of deferred payments: